SamAkinbile/HealthTechBlog/README.md

 ### User Stories

 #### EPIC | User Profile
-- As a Site User I can register an account so that I can add/edit/delete my recipes and comment on and bookmark other people's recipes and add recipes to my meal planner.
+- As a Health Tech user, I can register an account to add, edit, and delete my health tips, comment on and bookmark others' posts, and add entries to my wellness planner.
-- As a Site User, I can log in or log out of my account so that I can keep my account secure.
+- As a Health Tech user, I can log in or out to keep my account secure.
-- As a Site User I can see my login status so that I know if I'm logged in or out.
+-As a Health Tech user, I can see my login status to know if I’m logged in or out.

 #### EPIC | Site Administration
 - As a Site Administrator, I can create, read, update and delete blogs, comments and likes so that I can manage the app content.